-Hidden away at the end of a private drive, this country farmhouse property of dignity and distinction offers an elegant, natural environment and an ideal location, halfway between famed Granada and beaches of the Costa Tropical.
+Hidden away at the end of a private drive, you will find this country farmhouse, a property of dignity which offers an elegant, natural environment and an ideal location, being halfway between historical Granada and the beaches of the Costa Tropical.

-The separate dining room has a table that extends to seat twelve people.
-It’s contiguous with an extremely good kitchen supplied with stacks of crockery, pots and pans, and it opens at the back to a rear garden, where steps rise to a gazebo in a patio planted round with rosemary, thyme, roses and a pretty mimosa.
-Also out the back is a laundry room.
+The excellent kitchen is supplied with stacks of crockery, pots and pans, and it opens at the back to a rear garden, where steps rise to a gazebo, in a patio planted with rosemary, thyme, roses and a pretty mimosa.

-A signal advantage of holidays here is the way household chores are taken out of your hands by Pepa, the maid, who provides you with two hours of domestic help a day, except Sunday.
+A great plus of holidays here is the way household chores are taken out of your hands by Pepa, the maid, who provides you with two hours of domestic help a day, except for Sundays.
 For two hours every morning you can forget about cleaning, bed-making and breakfast serving.
 Extra hours can be contracted if you want help with shopping or cooking.

 Other nearby villages in the valley, joined by country lanes, provide more interesting opportunities to sample genuine Andalucian cooking, and you’re only 30 minutes from large superstores if you want to do a major shop.

-The valley setting is one of the main sources of oranges in Granada: you see them everywhere, lemons, too, and almonds.
-It’s a warm, fertile countryside, where the locals tend to take things pretty easily.
+The valley setting is one of the main sources of oranges for Granada and you can see orange, lemon and almond trees everywhere!
+It’s a warm, fertile countryside, where the locals tend to take things in their stride.

-Visitors here appreciate the strategic location: it's just around 40 minutes to the coast for beaches, and less than that to delightful Granada and Lanjarón, gateway to Las Alpujarras.
+Visitors here appreciate the strategic location: it's just around 40 minutes to the coast, and less than that to vibrant Granada.
+Then you can easily visit Lanjarón, a spa town and the gateway to Las Alpujarras.